 Determine Your Budget

 When you sit down to establish your wedding budget, don’t forget to leave a spot for live entertainment.
 Depending on the type of entertainment you want, you could spend a few hundred.
-Price a few vendors in each entertainment category first before setting your budget – that way you have a realistic idea of how much you’re going to spend.
+Price a few suppliers in each entertainment category first before setting your budget – that way you have a realistic idea of how much you’re going to spend.

 Once you decide the type of live wedding entertainment you want, hold auditions.
 You will want to have at least three auditions so you can see who you like.
 Ask them about their pricing, and ask for references.
 Just because a group is great in person doesn’t mean they perform as well on the big day.
 So talk to other brides and grooms and see their experiences as well.